London, The Big Smoke, April 2025

 Anecdotes follow on our guided tours, I promise!

 With a taxi, and also a bus, we risk not getting anywhere, and certainly not during Easter.
-So, we have chosen not to spend any of or budget on something that will waste our time.
+So, we have chosen not to spend any of our budget on something that will waste our time.
 The way forward, without good counter-arguments really, is The Tube.
-We are three guides who can coordinate everything from A to B. Then we get from place to place in no time.
+We are two guides who can coordinate everything from A to B. This way, we will move seamlessly from place to place in no time.

 It is an expense that is not included in the price, as it will be far too difficult to manage accounts-wise.

-You simply use your credit card, and the card is never charged more than around DKK 70 per day – £ 8 – regardless of how much we use the London Underground.
+You simply use your credit card, and the card is never charged more than around £ 8 a day – regardless of how much we use the London Underground.

 And then we arrive at the last point.
 As usual, we do not offer flight tickets.
-You choose your flight so it fits your plans.
-Perhaps Aarhus or Aalborg airports in Denmark are the way forward for you.
+You choose your flight and airport so it fits your plans.
 Some prefer to fly early in the morning, others want to extend their stay and so on.

 A few suggestions: If arriving at Stansted Airport you can go directly to Liverpool Street Station, which is within walking distance of the hotel.
-Gatwick airport is the second-fastest connection, while Heathrow is at the far end of our hotel.
+Gatwick airport is the second-best option, while Heathrow is at the far end of our hotel.

 And if you want to extend your stay?

-About half of our guests want to extend their stay outside the official program.
+About half of our guests want to extend their stay beyond the official program.
 Since you’re in the city anyway, why not stay a little longer?

 Is breakfast included?
 Both yes and no. Via us you can buy additional food vouchers for £15/voucher per day, which can be converted to a £26 daily spend for breakfast in any of the hotel’s seven restaurants.